reach/router/README.md

 ### Nested Component Paths

 You can nest components inside of a Router, and the paths will nest too.
 The matched child component will come in as the `children` prop, the same as if you'd rendered it directly.
-(Internally `Router` just renders another `Router` with a `basepath`, but I digress...)
+(Internally `Router` just renders another `Router`, but I digress...)

 ```jsx
 const Dash = ({ children }) => (